Jacob Ferdinand Voet: Work

 It is likely that the works of the portrait painters Carlo Maratta (1625–1713) and Pierre Mignard (1612–1695) who were active in Rome at the same time as Voet inspired the comparable elegance of his style, which he combined with the Flemish attention to detail.

-Voet painted a few portraits in a genre that was popular in Flanders at the time: the portrait in garland paintings.
+Voet (or pupils in his workshop) painted a few portraits in a genre that was popular under Catholics in Flanders at the time: the portrait in garland paintings.
 Garland paintings are a special type of still life developed in Antwerp by artists such as Jan Brueghel the Elder, Hendrick van Balen, Frans Francken the Younger, Peter Paul Rubens and Daniel Seghers.
 They typically show a flower garland around a devotional image or portrait.
 Garland paintings were usually collaborations between a still life and a figure painter.
 Close collaboration between artists with different specialities was also a common practice in Rome.